Site icon Our Breathing Planet

 Snow Leopard Distribution, Habitat, and Ecology

-The remarkable species commonly inhabits both the alpine and sub-alpine ranges.
+Wherever it chooses to reside, however, the remarkable species commonly inhabits both the alpine and sub-alpine ranges.
 It also lives at impressive altitudes.
 These heights average between 9,800 – 14,800 ft (3,000 – 4,500 m).
 The species of big cat prefers terrain that is rocky or snow-covered.

 The Snow Leopard also sets itself apart from others in one more way.
 It eats a larger percentage of vegetation than any other big cat.
 The feline leads a primarily solitary life.
 It usually only groups together to mate, or while a female is rearing her cubs.
-A typical lifespan is 15-18 years.
+A typical lifespan measures 15-18 years.

 Source: http://bit.ly/2RSUrmy Public Domain Image